LDSSA/batch7-students/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ![start](../media/paste_powershell.png)

-and run it by pressing <kbd>enter</kbd>:
+and run it by pressing <kbd>Enter</kbd>:

 3. Restart your computer if asked to.

 ## 3. Install WSL with Ubuntu 22.04

-1. Open the Power shell and run this: `wsl --install -d Ubuntu-22.04`
+1. We are installing the latest Ubuntu version with preinstalled Python 3.10.
+Open the Power shell and run this: `wsl --install -d Ubuntu-22.04` or go to the [Microsoft Store](https://apps.microsoft.com/store/detail/ubuntu-22042-lts/9PN20MSR04DW) and select `Get` to install `Ubuntu 22.04`.

-1. If you get the x80370102 error when installing WSL, go to https://aka.ms.enablevirtualization and follow the steps, then try installing again.
+1. If you get the x80370102 error when installing WSL, go to [https://support.microsoft.com/en-us/windows/enable-virtualization-on-windows-11-pcs-c5578302-6e43-4b4b-a449-8ced115f58e1] and follow the steps, then try installing again.

-This step will be removed: 1.
-Open this link to the [Microsoft Store](https://apps.microsoft.com/store/detail/ubuntu-22042-lts/9PN20MSR04DW) and select `Get` to install `Ubuntu`.

-## 4. Launch Ubuntu
+## 4. Launch Ubuntu 22.04
-To complete the initialization of your newly installed `Ubuntu`, launch a new instance.
+To complete the initialization of your newly installed `Ubuntu 22.04`, launch a new instance.
 You can do this by typing `ubuntu` in your Windows search bar:

 ![start](../media/start.png)

 ![start](../media/open_ubuntu.png)

-The first time the newly installed `Ubuntu` runs, a `Console` window will open, and you'll be asked to wait for a minute or two for the installation to complete.
+The first time the newly installed `Ubuntu 22.04` runs, a `Console` window will open, and you'll be asked to wait for a minute or two for the installation to complete.

 > During this final stage of installation, `Ubuntu`'s files are de-compressed and stored on your PC, ready for use.
 This may take around a minute or more depending on the performance of your PC's storage devices.
 This initial installation phase is only required on the first launch - all future launches should take less than a second.